Divorce

 These divorce and retirement FAQs are intended to provide you with general information regarding the division of the community property interest of OCERS member benefits in accordance with a court order setting forth the terms and conditions of the dissolution of marriage or domestic partnership issued pursuant to the California Family Code and applicable case law.

 This document does not constitute legal advice and OCERS will not provide legal advice to members, spouses of members, former spouses of members, domestic partners, or beneficiaries.
 As such, OCERS Legal Staff does not generally communicate with members, spouses of members, former spouses of members, domestic partners, or beneficiaries directly.
-If either party is represented by an attorney, OCERS Legal Staff will only communicate with the attorney.
+If either party is represented by an attorney, OCERS Legal Staff will only communicate with their attorney.
 OCERS will not participate in any negotiation between parties related to retirement benefits.
 The parties should consult an attorney knowledgeable in the areas of California community property law and the division of retirement benefits.
 OCERS cannot recommend an attorney.

 If these FAQs conflict with statute or authoritative case law, the statute or case law will control.